 Note: Your Mac will automatically recreate above Folders when it restarts.

-5. Shutdown the MacBook > Wait for 30 seconds and Restart your Mac again and see if you can now connect to internet.
+5. Shutdown the MacBook > Wait for 30 seconds and Restart the Mac again and see if you can now connect to the internet.

 4. Set Service Order